ZacSweers/ArraySetBackport/README.md

 compile 'io.sweers.arraysetbackport:arraysetbackport:1.0.0'
 ```

-Snapshots of the development version are available in [Sonatype's snapshots repository](snapshots).
+Snapshots of the development version are available in [Sonatype's snapshots repository][snapshots].

 License
 -------